EUCAIM/upv-node-workstation-images/README.md

  - the list of `jobman images` command, if your application is non-interactive (batch)
  - the catalog of applications to deploy, if your application is of type interactive.

-Image types, _jobman_ command and the catalog are explained in the next chapters.
+The types of image, the _jobman_ command and the catalog are explained in the next chapters.

-For notifying new images or changes in your image that require to rebuild it, please contact us or [add an issue](https://github.com/chaimeleon-eu/workstation-images/issues) to this repository.
+**For notifying new images or changes in your image that require to rebuild it**, please [add an issue](https://github.com/chaimeleon-eu/workstation-images/issues) to this repository or contact us by email.
+It is recommended to add the label `version` (see [Labels](#labels)), increment it on every change and refer to its value in the issue.

 ### User guide
 Before being a developer you should be a user: this way you can understand what is the expected behaviour of any application in the platform.